Details: Excel provides a competitive compensation package that includes benefits and is commensurate with experience.

 - Continually communicate with students and families regarding academic and behavior performance and progress;

-- Serve as a homeroom teacher and a member of a grade-level-team;
+- Serve as a homeroom teacher and student advisor; and

 - Serve as a productive member of the Excel Community.

-- A Bachelor’s degree and certification in Special Education is required; a Master’s degree is strongly preferred;
+- A Bachelor’s degree is required; a Master’s degree and certification in Special Education is strongly preferred;

-- A minimum of two years’ teaching experience in an urban public school or charter school setting is preferred, but not required;
+- A minimum of two years teaching experience in an urban public school or charter school setting preferred, but not required;

 - The ability to speak Spanish preferred but not required;